Coupled Up: Sage The Gemini Proudly Claims Supa Cent As His Girlfriend After 11-Year Friendship

 “…[Yes], me and Nell are together, and I intend to keep it that way,” he stated.
 Sage also mentioned the two have known one another for 11 years.

-The 28-year-old is proud of his relationship and has no hesitation in professing his love,
+The 28-year-old is proud of his relationship and has no hesitation in professing his love.

 Supa attracted a lot of criticism after going public with Sage because of the past relationships she’s shared online.
 The businesswoman clarified for followers that she is not embarrassed at all by her choice to love in the public eye, writing: